lilbandit1979/cnmb_pages/pages/04.Fixtures/u10_2019/default.md

 * Semi-finals week of May 13-17th
 * Finals Thursday May 23rd

+###Remember:
+* Use qualified referees from our 2019 booklet/website
+* Div 1-5: 13 players aside and 20 mins per half
+* Div 6-7: 11 players aside and 15 mins per half

 | Division 1A  | Division 1B |
 |--------------|-------------|
 | Co-ord: Barry Dempsey | Co-ord: Cathal Carr|